 SP: Slow down.
 Make sure you observe before you click and shoot randomly.
 Take time to observe and absorb the scene.
 When you’re in a fast-paced environment, try to anticipate what is going to happen.
 If you take the time to observe, you can see how the story is going to unfold in front of you, and plan how you’re going to take your picture.

-LF: Can you tell us a bit about what you do on a photography tour of Paris?
+LF: Can you tell us a bit about what you do on a photography trip of Paris?

 LF: You also offer portrait sessions.
 What are some benefits of doing a professional Paris photo session?